Star Breeze current position

-- AmphorA Restaurant (ship's dining room, open-seating; offers 5-course gourmet dinner menu which is changed daily; along with onboard-made breads, in all ports of call the executive chef goes to the local markets to shop for fresh ingredients)
+- AmphorA Restaurant (ship's main dining room, open-seating, dinner-only between 7-9 pm; offers 5-course gourmet dinner menu which is changed daily; along with onboard-made bread, in all ports of call the executive chef goes to the local markets to shop for fresh ingredients)

-- Candles Cafe & Veranda (a smaller "dining room" which offers buffet-style breakfast and lunch, as well as a la carte menu through the wait staff; its indoor area is called "Candles Cafe" and features floor-ceiling panoramic windows; the outdoor seating area is called "Veranda" - in the evenings, it transformes into "Candles Grill" al-fresco steakhouse)
+- Candles Cafe and Candles Veranda (a smaller "dining room" which offers buffet-style breakfast and lunch, as well as a la carte menu through the wait staff; its indoor area is called "Candles Cafe" and features floor-ceiling panoramic windows; the outdoor seating area is called "Veranda" - in the evenings, it transforms into "Candles Grill" al-fresco steakhouse)

-- Sky Bar & Grill / Star Bar (serves the top deck open-air area).
+- Star Bar (serves the top deck open-air-area).

 Shipboard entertainment options - Fun and Sport

-While Star Breeze offers the signature Windstar experiences (as the famous deck barbecue), she also promotes company's product development initiative - intimate access to call ports, themed sailings and active interaction with villagers.
-Activities on board are very limited and range from food market purchases to performances by local musicians.
+While Star Breeze offers the signature Windstar experiences (as the famous deck barbecue), she also promotes the company's product development initiative - intimate access to call ports, themed sailings and active interaction with villagers.
+Activities onboard are very limited and range from food market purchases to performances by local musicians.
 Public areas include the casino, library, computer center, WindSpa, fitness center, pool and three whirlpool tubs.

 Various bars and lounges, scaled for sociability, invite travelers to get to know one other.
 The complimentary fine wines and spirits service contributes to the club-like atmosphere inside and on the open decks, where passengers can find plenty of cozy seating in the sun or shade.
-Seabourn’s attentive service includes full bar service, mineral water spritzes, fresh fruit sherbets and smoothies, frozen towels and sun lotion.
+Windstar's attentive service includes full bar service, mineral water spritzes fresh fruit sherbets and smoothies, frozen towels and sun lotion.
 A pair of whirlpool spas grace sun deck, and the third one is forward on Deck 5.
-In warm water cruise destinations on certain days the captain anchors off a stretch of beach and deploys ship's watersports fold-out Marina, creating private island resort for water-skiing, sailing, swimming or snorkeling right from ship.
+In warm water cruise destinations on certain days, the captain anchors off a stretch of beach and deploys the ship's watersports fold-out Marina, creating a private island resort for water-skiing, sailing, swimming or snorkeling right from the ship.